-I’ve been helping small and medium sized businesses move offshore since 2000.
-Over these 17 years, I’ve seen just about everything… wild successes, a few crash and burn, those who can’t survive outside of suburbia and return home, and everything in between.
+I’ve been helping small and medium-sized businesses move offshore since 2000.
+Over these 17 years, I’ve seen just about everything… wild successes, a few crashes and burn, those who can’t survive outside of suburbia and return home, and everything in between.

 In this post, I’ll look back and consider what type of business should go offshore and what type of business should stay in the United States.
 There are certain types of business which lend themselves to going offshore and some that are very difficult to manage from a tax perspective.